CWZ123HHS/BRG-27-ISEA/README.md

 7. Consulting Simulation and Additional Server Service

 Peer Consultation Reflection
 Overview of your proposed solution (stack, budget, security).
 Feedback received and how you incorporated it.
 Optional Lab (Your Chosen Service)
 Service deployed (e.g., MariaDB, vsftpd, Docker).

+Docker?

 Configuration steps and security considerations.
 Reflection on learning a new service independently.